oozcitak/canphotoblog/README.md

 ### Installation:

 First off, install `node.js` and `nginx` with your favorite package manager or build them from source.
+You will also need `imagemagick` and `sqlite3` installed.
 Then install the following node.js packages:

     npm install coffee-script
     npm install step